Ever worn the Asics Gel-Nimbus? They are one of the most popular neutral road running shoe models on the market.

 Talk about a comfortable premium daily trainer, the NB Fresh Foam 1080v11 is a great lightweight premium daily trainer that offers some great impact absorption while still giving you some good bounce in your toe-off.

 The FreshFoamX midsole variant is a great rendition that improves upon the rather underwhelming standard fresh foam.
-It feels softer, lighter, and bouncier overall than its original counterpart.
+It feels softer, lighter, and bouncier overall than its original counterpart and provides ample space in the toe box.

 The one issue with the midsole is that it only feels great through 200(ish) miles before it pancakes out to the side and loses both its bounce and cushioning feeling.
 That is disappointing for a premium daily trainer.
 All of that said, it’s a very enjoyable 200 miles!